 The open hostility of that moment was unexpected, especially so early in the debate.
 But it also felt overdue—not just because the candidates’ criticisms of each other have been building, but because in-fighting is already present among Democratic voters themselves.
 Sanders supporters have started booing Clinton.
 Some engage in nasty online attacks and vitriolic trolling of Clinton supporters.
 Speaking to a New Hampshire audience on Sunday, Bill Clinton noted that the language of these attacks is “literally too profane… not to mention sexist, to repeat.”

 In certain Sanders circles, the contempt for Clinton nearly matches that of the Republicans.
 Some have gone as far to say that they won’t support her if she wins the Democratic nomination.
 They’ll abstain from the election entirely, or consider the Republican nominee instead.
-In certain Sanders circles, the contempt for Clinton nearly matches that of the Republicans.
 In his Huffington Post article, “Voting only for Bernie Sanders and not Hillary Clinton will teach the DNC a lesson,” H.A.
 Goodman explains: “I won’t allow anyone to intimidate me into choosing the lesser of two evils.”
 Meanwhile, some of Clinton’s highest-profile supporters have also gotten in trouble, notably Gloria Steinem.
 The feminist icon claimed (perhaps a bit flippantly) that young women who supported Sanders were only doing so in order to meet “boys.”
 (Steinem later apologized.)

 The GOP’s identity crisis has become a commonly accepted and oft-analyzed truth of the current political scene.
 But Sanders’ dark-horse campaign is forcing the Democratic Party to grapple with its identity, too.
 This is surprising, especially in the final days of a Democratic administration which most party members look back on relatively favorably.
 Obama may have failed to realize his dream of uniting red and blue America, but he seemed at least to have solidified what it means to be a Democrat in the 21st century.
 Has the rivalry between Sanders and Clinton created a crisis that wasn’t there before?
 Or has it merely brought latent divisions to light?